Date Updated: 07/25/2025

 Overview

-Stomach polyps — also called gastric polyps — are masses of cells that form on the lining inside your stomach.
-These polyps are rare and usually don't cause any signs or symptoms.
+Stomach polyps are irregular growths of cells that form on the lining inside the stomach.
+These polyps are rare and usually don't cause any symptoms.
+Stomach polyps also are called gastric polyps.

-Stomach polyps are most often discovered when your doctor is examining you for some other reason.
+Stomach polyps are most often discovered when a healthcare professional does an exam for some other reason.

 Most stomach polyps don't become cancerous.
-But certain types can increase your risk of stomach cancer.
-Depending on the type of stomach polyp you have, treatment might involve removing the polyp or monitoring it for changes.
+But certain types can increase the risk of stomach cancer.
+Depending on the type of stomach polyp, treatment might involve removing the polyp or monitoring it for changes.

 Symptoms

-But as a stomach polyp enlarges, open sores (ulcers) can develop on its surface.
-Rarely, the polyp can block the opening between your stomach and your small intestine.
+But as a stomach polyp gets bigger, open sores called ulcers can develop on its surface.
+Rarely, the polyp can block the opening between the stomach and the small intestine.

-• Pain or tenderness when you press your stomach
+• Pain or tenderness when the stomach is pressed.

 When to see a doctor

-See your doctor if you have persistent blood in your stool or other signs or symptoms of stomach polyps.
+See a healthcare professional if you have blood in your stool or other symptoms of stomach polyps.

 Causes

-• Chronic stomach inflammation.
-Also known as gastritis, this condition can cause the formation of hyperplastic polyps and adenomas.
-Hyperplastic polyps are unlikely to become cancerous, although those larger than about 2/5 inch (1 centimeter) carry a greater risk.
+• Long-lasting stomach inflammation.
+Also known as gastritis, this condition can cause the growth of hyperplastic polyps and adenomas.
+Hyperplastic polyps are not likely to become cancerous, although those larger than about 2/5 inch (1 centimeter) carry a greater risk.

 Adenomas are the least common type of stomach polyp but the type most likely to become cancerous.
-For that reason, they are generally removed.
+For that reason, they are usually removed.

 • Familial adenomatous polyposis.
-This rare, inherited syndrome causes certain cells on the stomach's inner lining to form a specific type of polyp called fundic gland polyps.
+This rare syndrome runs in families.
+It causes certain cells on the stomach's inner lining to form a type of polyp called a fundic gland polyp.
 When associated with this syndrome, fundic gland polyps are removed because they can become cancerous.
-Familial adenomatous polyposis can also cause adenomas.
+Familial adenomatous polyposis also can cause adenomas.

-Fundic gland polyps with a diameter larger than about 2/5 inch (1 centimeter) carry a small risk of cancer, so your doctor might recommend discontinuing proton pump inhibitors or removing the polyp or both.
+A fundic gland polyp with a diameter larger than about 2/5 inch (1 centimeter) carries a small risk of becoming cancerous.
+A healthcare professional might recommend stopping proton pump inhibitors if possible; removing the polyp; or both.

 Risk factors

-Factors that increase your chances of developing stomach polyps include:
+Factors that increase the risk of forming stomach polyps include:

 • Bacterial stomach infection.
 Helicobacter pylori (H. pylori) bacteria are a common cause of the gastritis that contributes to hyperplastic polyps and adenomas.

 • Familial adenomatous polyposis.
-This rare, inherited syndrome increases the risk of colon cancer and other conditions, including stomach polyps.
+This rare syndrome runs in families.
+It increases the risk of colon cancer and other conditions, including stomach polyps.

-• Certain medications.
-Long-term use of proton pump inhibitors, which are medications used to treat gastroesophageal reflux disease, has been linked to fundic gland polyps.
+• Certain medicines.
+Long-term use of proton pump inhibitors has been linked to fundic gland polyps.
+These are medicines used to treat gastroesophageal reflux disease.

 Diagnosis

-• Endoscopy, to view the inside of your stomach with a scope
+• Endoscopy, to view the inside of the stomach with a scope.

-• Tissue sample (biopsy), which can be removed during endoscopy and analyzed in the laboratory
+• Tissue sample, also called a biopsy, which can be removed during endoscopy and examined in a lab.

 Treatment

-Treatment depends on the type of stomach polyps you have:
+Treatment depends on the type of stomach polyps someone has:

 • Small polyps that aren't adenomas.
 These polyps might not require treatment.
-They typically don't cause signs and symptoms and only rarely become cancerous.
-Your doctor might recommend periodic monitoring so that growing polyps or ones that cause signs and symptoms can be removed.
+They typically don't cause symptoms and only rarely become cancerous.
+A healthcare professional might recommend occasional monitoring so that growing polyps or ones that cause symptoms can be removed.

 • Large stomach polyps.
 These might need to be removed.
 Most stomach polyps can be removed during endoscopy.